 Sustainability: The Company is committed to helping customers meet their targets by developing new products while reducing the environmental impact of its manufacturing processes.
-In June 2022 the Company committed to set science-based targets for emissions through the Science-Based Targets Initiative ("SBTi") to be finalized and released by June 2024.
+The Company has committed to set science-based targets for emissions through the Science-Based Targets initiative ("SBTi") to be finalized and released by June 2024.
 This commitment will further the Company's progress towards reducing the overall environmental footprint of its business in addition to working towards achievement of the waste reduction goals set for 2025 and 2030.

-Ethics: The Company's Global Business Ethics Guide, enhanced in 2021 to align with the Company's Corporate Social responsibility strategy, is its primary policy on workplace practices, human rights, health and safety, ethical conduct and fair business practices for all employees.
+Ethics: The Company's Global Business Ethics Guide, enhanced in 2021 to align with the Company's Corporate Social Responsibility strategy, is its primary policy on workplace practices, human rights, health and safety, ethical conduct and fair business practices for all employees.
 Reviewing the Guide is an important part of new hire training and global facilities are audited to ensure all new hires have access to a copy of the ethics guide.

 Health & Safety: The health and safety of the Company's employees around the world is a top priority.
 The Company's current Environmental Health & Safety ("EHS") policy and robust safety reporting programs address the statutory requirements of the countries where the Company does business.
 The EHS policy is reviewed and revised as needed as part of the Company's annual Sustainability Report disclosure.
-Quarterly reporting of health and safety performance statistics to management and the CSR Committee is required, with the objectives of an injury-free workplace and appropriate responses to all incidents.
-Each facility is assessed a colour code ranking for safety in each calendar year, with a focus on improvement of their health and safety standards.
+Quarterly reporting of health and safety performance statistics to management and the CSR Committee is required.
+In 2023, the Company launched the "Good Saves Program" to help identify risks at our facilities before accidents occur and to promote a proactive Behavior-Based Safety (BBS) culture.